HomeDing/homeding.github.io/elements/digitalout.md

 description: Support digital output signals based on actions.
 excerpt: >
   The DigitalOutElement is used with the GPIO pins of the board to create a digital output level based on actions sent to the element.
-  This can e.g. be used to drive a LED or a relay.
+  This can e.g. be used to switch a LED or relay on/off.
 ---

 ## Web UI for the Timer Element